 To give financial support to employees caring for preschool children, Unite provides an income-related subsidy for each child in day care.

 There are currently no specific targets whose attainment could be checked by committees.
 However, representatives of the responsible departments (Human Resources and Organisational Development) attend a meeting of the Senior Management hosted by the Executive Board every month, where they report on the development of non-monetary measures and their acceptance among employees.

-Until the end of 2022, we will continue to work with the results of the mental health risk analysis conducted in 2018.
+In 2022 we continued to work with the results of the mental health risk analysis conducted in 2018.
 Building on this, we then plan to introduce additional non-monetary benefits and improve existing services.

-This was started in 2021.
+Several initiatives were already launched in 2021.
 Even before the pandemic, many colleagues stated in the 2018 survey that they experienced protracted periods when they felt under stress and pressure.
 Studies show that this condition was exacerbated during the pandemic.
-To support to employees, in 2021 Unite launched Counselling Chat - a text-based service designed to relieve stress during the working day.
-Professional external counsellors provide support at short notice for stress management using the chat function in Teams or on WhatsApp.
+To support employees, in 2021 Unite launched Counselling Chat - a text-based service designed to relieve stress during the working day.
+Professional external counsellors provide support at short notice for stress management using the chat function in Microsoft Teams or on WhatsApp.
 The principle of Counselling Chat is described in more detail in Criterion 16.
+In 2022, there were further offers from the Counselling Chat team, such as an end-of-year reflection workshop and regular meditation session.